davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

   - Use `Cmd` + `C` to copy a file or folder, then `Cmd` + `V` to paste the path into a text-based app
   - Or, `Right Click` any file or folder, hold `Opt` and choose **"Copy [name of the file] as Pathname"**

-- ***Drag the path of the current folder***
+- ***Grab the path of the current window / tab***

-  If you hover over the title of the folder in the Finder's toolbar, it will reveal an icon. `Click` and `Drag` the icon wherever you need it (for example a terminal window) to drop the full path.
+  If you hover over the title of the folder in the Finder window's toolbar, it will reveal an icon. `Click` and `Drag` the icon wherever you need it (for example a terminal window) to drop the full path.

 ### Managing windows